Switch Mode Power Supply – An “Unconventional” Design from CET Technology

 About CET Technology

 CET Technology specializes in the design and manufacture of standard and custom magnetics.
-CET manufactures a full line of ROHS compliant components including transformers, power supplies, inductors, coils, chokes and DC/DC converters.
+CET manufactures a full line of ROHS compliant components including electrical transformers, power supplies, inductors, coils, chokes, and DC/DC converters.
 They use the latest manufacturing techniques to guarantee lower production costs with excellent repeatability and performance.